anna2313/KM/README.md

 # KM

-This repository aims to get WP and WR estimate from an image of the Kaplan-Meier estimate of the cumulative distribution function of failure (or event).
+This repository aims to get win proportion (WP) and win ratio (WR) estimate from an image of the Kaplan-Meier estimate of the cumulative distribution function of failure (or event).
 It also contains an example.

 ## Data